 The AEA has always had a role in advocating for the community on behalf of its members and has sustained that to this very day.
 But unions have a bigger role than that important aspect alone; improving conditions and wages, advancing professionalism, representing members who are injured, or facing disciplinary action, or who have any of an array of grievances about management decisions.
 The AEA represents members collectively in dealing with restructures, Government policy matters, roster models and staffing levels; in fact, we are involved in every aspect of ambulance delivery in South Australia.
 The AEA has a rep on all operational selection panels, including the initial employment panel.

 We have achieved a lot, but there is still plenty of work to do.
-The SA Health System is once again in crisis.

 The AEA of SA is quite unique in Australia.
 It is one of the last small unions that have not been swallowed up by a large conglomerate union.
 Our bite is definitely worse than our bark.
 Despite our small size we have kept SA Ambos up with, or ahead of, interstate wages, and we have succeeded in pushing clinical delivery where SAAS is comparable to the rest of Australia.